 Vegan Food Making Its Mark

 Black chefs are reshaping the culinary landscape with their innovative, delicious vegan recipes.
-Alicia C. Simpson shares her healthy take on Tex-Mex, backyard barbecue, and more in her most recent book, Quick and Easy Low-Cal Vegan Comfort Food, while Tasha Edwards dishes up delectable desserts and food-fusion items—piña colada salad, anyone?—on The Sweetest Vegan YouTube channel.
-If you like inspiration with your recipes, Tracye McQuirter’s By Any Greens Necessary comes with a hefty helping of resources and advice for new vegans.
-Chicago’s all-vegetarian Majani Catering brings food of the African diaspora to local events, and there are black-owned vegetarian and vegan restaurants in cities throughout the U.S.
+Alicia C. Simpson shares her healthy take on Tex-Mex, backyard barbecue, and more in her most recent book, Quick and Easy Low-Cal Vegan Comfort Food, while Tasha Edwards dishes up delectable desserts and food-fusion items on The Sweetest Vegan YouTube channel.
+There’s also Taymer Mason’s new Caribbean Vegan cookbook.

 More and more cosmetics companies are saying goodbye to testing on animals and hello to ethical customers.
 With our list of foundations that are cruelty-free and vegan and match every skin tone, you’ll never have to guess whether your makeup’s as kind as you are.